How to Start a Green Team?

 A Green Team consists of members (students, teachers and parents) who are passionate about the environment and the team meets on a regular basis to discuss ways to improve the environment within their school.

 Step 1: Finding Team Members

-Ask around, start conversations with people and find a group of students within your school who are passionate about caring for the environment.
+Ask around, start conversations with people and find a number of students within your school who are passionate about caring for the environment.
 Recruiting people can be done through emails, posters and word of mouth.
 At first the group may only be small but with time and effort it will grow.
-When you have around about 15 students who are willing to be committed to being a Green Team it is vital that you also find a teacher to can join and/or supervise.
+When you have around about 15 students who are willing to be committed to being a Green Team it is vital that you also find a teacher to join and/or supervise.
 If you are having trouble finding a teacher, I recommend emailing a science, geography or religion teacher about how you and a group of students want to start a Green Team and it would be amazing if they could be a part of it.

 It would be excellent if you could get (at least 2) representatives in the Team from each school Year, that way each Year is represented and can contribute and provide feedback.

 Step 2: Obtaining School Executive Support